 The Anne M. Hayes Memorial Fund was established in 1996 by Douglas A. Hayes, professor emeritus of Finance at the University of Michigan, in memory of his late wife Anne, a civic leader and longtime Ann Arbor Thrift Shop volunteer.
-The income from the endowment fund is distributed annually to social service agencies serving clients in the Ann Arbor area.
+The income from the endowment fund is distributed annually to social service agencies serving clients in Washtenaw County, with grants up to $6000 for the purpose of programming.

 The Ann Arbor Thrift Shop has given more than $1.5 million